percona/pmm/README.md

    - suggesting changes or links to sources of further information.

 3. You can use Jira to communicate with developers and technical writers, and be notified of progress.

+## Versioning

+We are trialing the use of [mike](https://github.com/jimporter/mike) to build different versions.

+With this, MkDocs is run locally and the HTML committed (and optionally pushed) to the `gh-pages` branch.
+This is then copied whole to the web server.

+The PMM1 docs (previously in <https://github.com/percona/pmm>) have been migrated from Sphinx/rst to Markdown/md and moved to the `1.x` branch of this repository.

 ## Directories and files